mirisuzanne/mia.wtf/src/colophon.md

 ~ Displays a random selection
   from a group of options,
   and allows the reader to shake things up.
-  You know that dice icon that shows up a few times on my home page and elsewhere?
+  I went with a 'dice' icon on this site, because that's what I found.
-  I went with a different visual metaphor here, but maybe I should go looking for an eight-ball icon.
+  Sorry for the mixed metaphor.

 ## Tools